mage0535/hermes-memory-installer/README.md

 v3.0 introduces the **Focused Dossier** concept.
 A dossier is a first-class memory profile for an important person, relationship, project, event, or topic.
-The production deployment includes a validated relationship dossier (`kiki`), and the shared registry supports extending to more dossiers.
+The production deployment includes a validated relationship dossier , and the shared registry supports extending to more dossiers.

 ---